rasuls/MATHisFUN/README.md

 Here is a list of the projects contained in this repository with brief descriptions:

-1.collatz.py - this is a visualization of the Collatz conjecture which is a repeated application of conditional calcultions to a starting value defined as shown below.
+1.collatz.py - this is a visualization of the Collatz conjecture which is a repeated application of conditional calculations to a starting value defined as shown below.
 The conjecture states that the sequence will reach 0 for any number.
 The plot displays the starting value on the x axis and the sequence length(the number of calculations required to get to 1) on the y axis.

                N/2        if N is even
          N =                                   repeated application of these conditions to any number